 As D&D brings with it setting assumptions and any setting that uses those rules pretty much has to buy into those assumptions, the same is true for AD ASTRA.
 It doesn't shy away from pre-Campbellian (or post-Starwarsian, if you prefer) "non-hard" sci-fi concepts such as psionic knights and space wizards—but it doesn't go the way of Warhammer 40,000 by being so overtly fantasy oriented that it has space elves and space orks, for instance.
 It's space opera.
 It's Star Wars and Leigh Brackett and Flash Gordon and E. E. "Doc" Smith and Edgar Rice Burroughs and Dune, etc.

-There is no interstellar communication technology other than sending someone as a courier with news, messages, and information through the bulk.
-The bulk is a large extra dimension, as described in various brane cosmology theories, and by using complicated mathematical formula and literal "magic" space wizards can pierce the boundaries of the brane, travel directly through the bulk, and reemerge within the brane at a given point, usually the point of which would be to travel somewhere that you could not reach by conventional means, as in travel to another star system, or extremely distant travel within the same star system.
-Travel through the bulk means traveling outside of the normal observed universe, including its 4th dimension of time, so there are some unusual effects of traveling through the bulk—one of which is that no matter how far you are traveling, it seems to require several days (as observed from within the bulk) to do so, and the amount of time that passed within the observed universe also seems to rarely be less than about a week.
+There is no interstellar communication technology other than sending someone as a courier with news, messages, and information through the bulk, or Outer Darkness.
+The Outer Darkness is a large extra dimension, as described in various brane cosmology theories, and by using complicated mathematical formula and literal "magic" space wizards can pierce the boundaries of the membrane (or known universe), travel directly through Outer Darkness, and reemerge within the known universe at a given point.
+The point or course would be to travel somewhere that you could not reach by conventional means, as in travel to another star system, or extremely distant travel within the same star system.
+Travel through Outer Darkness means traveling outside of the normal observed universe, including its 4th dimension of time, so there are some unusual effects of traveling through the bulk—one of which is that no matter how far you are traveling, it seems to require several days (as observed from within your ship) to do so, and the amount of time that passed within the observed universe also seems to rarely be less than about a week.
 There are limits to how far in real space such a bulk shortcut (sometimes called a jump, or bulk-cut) can take you, beyond which the amount of mathematical variables that can adversely affect the trip becomes suicidally unpredictable.

 And although aliens exist, this is still a humano-centric setting.
 In fact, at least a third of the humanity, which is most of the characters you'll see, are the descendants of former northern Europeans and Americans—later joined by smaller contingents of Russian and Chinese settlers.
 The other two thirds are, of course, humans but not of original Earth extraction, so they represent completely foreign and alien ethnic groups, often with unusual physical features that developed as a response to particular environmental conditions from which they originated.